Voyageur Hiking Trail: Overview

 While most of the trail has been built and maintained by volunteer members, portions within Provincial and Federal Park lands have been included with the consent of those agencies.
-The Voyageur Trail Association was created as a not-for-profit entity consisting of a collection of individual clubs; members are responsible for the footpaths within their areas.
+The Voyageur Trail Association was created as a not-for-profit entity; individual club members are responsible for maintaining the footpaths within their areas.
 Each active club is represented on an elected Coordinating Council that oversees the affairs of the Association.
 Clubs offer scheduled outings as a way to meet fellow hikers and explore new trails.
-The Association is one of 27 formal hiking organizations across Ontario represented by Hike Ontario, the provincial voice for hikers.
-Portions of the trail are part of the Trans Canada Trail.
+The Association is one of some 30 formal hiking organizations across Ontario represented by Hike Ontario, the provincial voice for hikers.
+The Voyageur Trail forms part of the land route of the Trans Canada Trail.